10 Best Performing Dividend ETFs and How to Find Them

-Current Yield: a fund’s annual interest income from bond holdings, divided by current share price; while dividends come from equity holdings, an equity-bond blend fund may also provide interest income and be relevant for income-seeking investors.
+Current Yield: a fund’s annual interest income from bond holdings, divided by current share price; while dividends come from equity holdings, an equity-bond blended fund may also provide interest income and be relevant for income-seeking investors.

-Using YCharts to find Dividend ETFs
+Using YCharts to Find Dividend ETFs

 As noted previously, some dividend ETFs have underperformed the broader market in recent years.
-Here’s how YCharts helps you find high yield dividend ETFs that outperform their peers.
+Here’s how YCharts helps you find high-yield dividend ETFs that outperform their peers.

 The Fund Screener’s Top Performing Dividend ETFs is one of many pre-built screens available on YCharts.
-This template locates equity ETFs with above average dividend yields and total returns over several lookback periods, below average management fees, and a track record of consistent dividend payments.
+This template locates equity ETFs with above-average dividend yields and total returns over several lookback periods, below-average management fees, and a track record of consistent dividend payments.
 Some top results from that template screen are shown below, sorted by dividend yield.